Object and Respond With Authority

 - Prevent jury exposure to adverse inadmissible evidence

-Designed for eve-of-trial and courtroom use, when time is short, Texas Objections delivers quickly with:
+Designed for eve-of-trial and courtroom use, when time is short, Federal Trial Objections delivers quickly with:

-- Pattern objection language — Model language for 175 objections.
+- Pattern Objections — Model language for over 150 objections.
 Big headings and logical organization take you to the right objection in seconds.

-- Comments on how the rules apply — The application, scope, and purpose of the governing rules in straightforward language.
+- Comments — The application, scope, and purpose of the governing rules in readily-digested language.

-- Practice tips and cautions — Elevate your advocacy with the cautions, strategies, and advice from the bench offered here.
+- Practice Tips — Elevate your advocacy with the cautions, strategies, and advice from the bench offered here.

-- Tactics and arguments to counter your opponent's objection — Use these arguments to fight admission of the opposition's evidence, or to minimize its impact.
+- Objection Tactics — Use these arguments to fight admission of the opposition’s evidence, or to minimize its impact.
 Included are alternative strategies and what you need to put on the record.

-- Relevant case cites, with a synopsis of each case — These concise summaries speed trial preparation and help you cite supporting authority in your briefs and in the courtroom.
+- Case Law — Concise summaries of over 2600 cases speed trial preparation and help you cite supporting authority in your briefs and in the courtroom.